 The war which consumed the north of the country lasted for nearly 30 years (1983 - 2009) and caused more than 60,000 deaths.
 Thousands of people were injured, of whom many were left with disabilities and many sustained their injuries from shells or anti-personnel landmines.
 Some 390,000 people were displaced by the conflict during the civil war.

-Along with these recurrent disasters, the 2004 tsunami caused widespread physical and social damage.
+The 2004 tsunami caused widespread physical and social damage.
 The disaster killed more than 40,000 people and left over 250,000 homeless.
 In recent years, flooding forced more than 400,000 to flee their homes in 2008 and a further 300,000 in 2010.
-Flooding between December 2015 and January 2016 affected more than 49,000 people.